 We are responsible.
-Plastics and other single-use materials are entirely man-made – every piece you see littering our planet is a direct result of our own actions.
+Single-use materials and other pollutants are entirely man-made – every piece you see littering our planet is a direct result of our own actions.

 We’re working to eliminate single use materials and litter, protecting our planet and wildlife for the future.